shlomif/fc-solve/fc-solve/source/README.txt

 will specify that the cards 3 of hearts and queen of clubs are present in the freecells.
 To specify an empty freecell use a "-" as its designator.

-If there's another "FC:" line, the previous line will be overriden.
+If there's another "FC:" line, the previous line will be overridden.

 You can specify the contents of the foundations by prefixing the line with "Founds:" or with "Foundations:" and then using a format as follows: